DhruvDarda/2026/_posts/2026-04-27-Subject-Invariant-EEG.md

 1.  **Benchmark on the Test Set:** Once the full labels are released, we will verify if the spatial scaling offers robustness on out-of-distribution subjects.
 2.  **Replace Manual Auxiliaries:** Instead of manually coding positions, we are exploring **Learnable Time Embeddings** (like in Transformers) that can adapt to the non-linear fatigue patterns of the brain.
 3.  **Graph Neural Networks:** Replace the distance-based scaling with an explicit Graph Attention Network (GAT) to model the electrode topology dynamically.

-# References

-The full BibTeX is included in `2026-04-27-Subject-Invariant-EEG.bib`.

----